ministryofjustice/bichard7-next-audit-logging/README.md

 Before you commit and push your code, and especially before raising a pull request, make sure you run through the following steps first.

-1. All projects and modules build.
-2. You have run `npm run lint` from the root of the repository and fixed any related errors or warnings.
+1. You have run `make validate` from the root of the repository and fixed any related errors or warnings.
-3. You have built all projects using `npm run build` or `npm run build:dev` where applicable.
+1. You have built all projects using `make build`.
-4. You have run `npm test` in all projects where appropriate and all tests pass.
+1. You have run `make test` and all tests pass.

 # A note on running the docker container locally